mitchhit234/meleeWebProject/README.md

 * Adding in data for +/- on shields

-* Looking to add other data in the future, some possibilites include ledge, tech, and hitstun frame data
+* Looking to add other data in the future, some possibilities include ledge, tech, and hitstun frame data

 * Update admin security